VinF/deer/docs/user/environments.rst

 * It binds controllers to the agent
 * it finally runs the experiment

-You can get started with the following examples (roughly in order of difficulty)
+You can get started with the following examples:

 .. toctree::
   :maxdepth: 2